 Remember these?
 Odds are, you’ll never need it — after all, you can rely on your phone’s GPS if you get lost.
 But many places in nature lack cell service, and a poor signal can zap your battery in no time.
 These old-school backups are lightweight, inexpensive, and great in a pinch.
 You can even find a compass that hooks to a zipper, making it a no-brainer to take along.

 Don’t worry — you don’t need to lug a glass mirror with you.
 Many retailers sell camping mirrors or signaling mirrors made from stainless steel or plastic.
 These can come in handy for everything from shaving on an overnight hiking trip to signaling for help if you get into serious trouble.

 8. First Aid Supplies

-Without the right layers, an otherwise enjoyable experience could be just plain miserable.
-Check the weather before you start out that day to find out the temperature or if it will rain or snow.
-Also remember, the higher up you go, the windier it’s likely to be, so find a comfortable windbreaker that will block the wind and insulate you more than a cotton shirt.
+Without the right layers, an otherwise enjoyable hiking experience could be just plain miserable.
+Before you set out for the day, check the weather forecast to find out the high and low temperature and whether any rain or snow is expected.
+Then wear or pack extra layers, so you can peel them off or add them on as needed.
+And remember, the higher up you go, the windier it’s likely to be — so find a comfortable windbreaker that will insulate you more than a cotton shirt.